 What is the process for applying for an IR3 visa?

-Depending on the country that the adoption is being done, the application process for US IR3 visa is as follows:
+Depending on the country where the adoption is being done, the application process for a US IR3 visa is as follows:

 The application process for Hague Convention Countries